nicokuehn-dci/Performinator/README.md

     *   **Genre Templates:** Load pre-made templates for House, Trap, Techno, Lo-fi, and more.
     *   **Humanization:** Inject groove and swing into your MIDI sequences with realistic humanization templates.
 *   **MIDI Drag & Drop:** Seamlessly export MIDI clips to your favorite DAWs or hardware for further refinement.
-*   **MIDI Learn:** Take hands-on control by mapping hardware knobs and faders to TuxTrax parameters.
+*   **MIDI Learn:** Take hands-on control by mapping hardware knobs and faders to Performinator parameters.

 ### Modulation & Automation: Bring Your Sounds to Life